aarkilanian/relative-temporal-ews/Readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3688736.svg)](https://doi.org/10.5281/zenodo.3688736)

-1. `Simulation_Code.R` script is the main R script that simulates population collapses going through fold and transcritical bifurcation following the two equations in the main-text.
+1. `Simulation_Code.R` script is the main R script that simulates population collapses going through fold and transcritical bifurcation following the two equations in the main text.

 2. `Simulation_analyses_code.R` is the script that categorizes the data based on sampling lenghts, resolutions, different forcing strengths, and for different bifurcation types.